-April is National Poetry Month, so what better time to share our exciting news!
-Independent Scholar Claire Bellerjeau made a miraculous discovery in the New-York Historical Society’s collections; she uncovered an unpublished poem likely written by Jupiter Hammon, the first published African American author in America.
+Independent scholar Claire Bellerjeau made a miraculous discovery in the New-York Historical Society’s collections; she uncovered an unpublished poem likely written by Jupiter Hammon, the first published African American author in America.
 Hammon, who lived his entire life as an enslaved person, had four poems and three essays published in his lifetime.
 This sixth poem (a fifth was discovered at Yale in 2011) illuminates a historically well-versed, free thinking Hammon.
 In his work, he champions Anne Hutchinson, an outspoken proponent of religious freedom.
 We recently sat down with Bellerjeau to learn more about her discovery, as well as the life and poetry of Jupiter Hammon.

-I was conducting research on the slaves of the Townsend family at the New-York Historical Society Library.
 The Townsends were prominent patriots living on Long Island during the American Revolution.
 When I was reading through their family collection, I saw Hammon’s name on a document.
 I was in a rush, so I just took a photo, but it wasn’t until Valentine’s Day that I just happened to be looking at the picture I had taken of Hammon’s poem.
-I googled a few lines of the poem, honestly thinking I was going to find scholars talking about it.
+I Googled a few lines of the poem, honestly thinking I was going to find scholars talking about it.
 And it wasn’t until nothing came up in the searches for any of the lines of poem that I realized this was an undiscovered work.

 Where do you see Hammon’s voice in this poem?